 Pays homage to the Little Rock Nine who integrated Little Rock Central High School in 1957.
 These nine African American students – Melba Pattillo, Elizabeth Eckford, Ernest Green, Gloria Ray, Carlotta Walls, Terrence Roberts, Jefferson Thomas, Minnijean Brown and Thelma Mothershed -- are now immortalized in a striking memorial located on the grounds of the Arkansas State Capitol in Little Rock.
 A comment from each of The Nine is found on individual bronze plaques identifying which student is which.

 The center opened Sept.
 24, 2007 coinciding with the 50th anniversary of the 1957 desegregation crisis.
-Features 3,000-square-feet of permanent exhibits covering the 1957 events that took place at Central High School and its role in the greater civil rights movements in the U.S.; audio/visual and interactive programs; bookstore.
+Features 3,000-square-feet of permanent exhibits covering the 1957 events that took place at Central High School and its role, along with the Little Rock Nine, in the greater civil rights movements in the U.S.; audio/visual and interactive programs; bookstore.
 The former visitor center, a restored Mobil Service Station, is now used for special programs.

 A large mural depicts the life and accomplishments of native son and Pulitzer Prize winning composer Scott Joplin, "The Father of Ragtime Music."
 While attending the Orr School in Texarkana, Joplin formulated many of his most successful ideas and compositions.
 He became famous for "The Entertainer," written in 1902, which was introduced to a whole new generation when used in the 1973 movie “The Sting.”
 His sophisticated piano compositions have only recently begun to be fully appreciated, and as a result, many revivals of his works have been staged and recorded.